Impact of Video Surveillance on a Maryland Long Term Disability Claim

 Although the court found LINA had erred, it did not find bad faith.
 Moreover, the court did require the plaintiff to reimburse LINA for the SSDI benefits he had received.

 If you have been disabled and need to make a long term disability insurance or SSI claim, you should consult with an experienced Maryland long term disability attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 Unlike many other disability attorneys, we can help you determine all possible sources of compensation or benefits available assist you.